loglob/grimoire/README.md

 - `environments`: A string -> string dictionary that maps LaTeX environments onto HTML tags, `itemize` or `tabular`.
 The original latex environment name is preserved as a CSS class.
 - `images`: A string -> string dictionary that maps images (either full paths or just filenames) used with `\includegraphics` onto TeX code that should be inserted where they are included instead.

-If a file contains a line starting with `%% grimoire begin`, only contents after that line until end of file or a closing `%% grimoire end` is parsed.
-The `%% grimoire begin` may also be followed by a book ID which overwrites the current book ID for that segment.
-A file may contain multiple such segments.

-Otherwise, the file contents between `\begin{document}` and `\end{document}` are searched for spells.
+For each file listed in `files`, the content between `\begin{document}` and `\end{document}` is searched for spells beginning with the configured spell anchor.
-The compiler permits the escape sequence `\< ... \>` for inserting literal HTML code.
-Such a sequence may not span over multiple lines, and is copied verbatim, without checking for syntactical correctness.

 The latex dialect understood by Grimoire has a few quirks:
+- The escape sequence `\< ... \>` allows for inserting literal HTML code.
+	- Such a sequence may not span over multiple lines, and is copied verbatim, without checking for syntactical correctness.
 - Incomplete invocations in macros are expanded eagerly
 	- i.e. `\newcommand{\I}{\textit}` would not work as a shorthand
 - The `\forcenewcommand` variant of `\newcommand`, which ignores any following `\renewcommand` for the same macro name